Dewalt-arch/pimpmykali/README.md

 # Menu Breakdown of Pimpmykali

-Menu breakdown of what pimpmykali does: (section is being updated - section is not complete)
+Menu breakdown of what pimpmykali does:
+ - section is being updated and incomplete ( there is a lot to add )

 Menu option N  (New Users/New VM's Should start here!)
 - executes fix all ( menu options 1 thru 8 )